-- c) Review and amendment of the Land Use Bylaw, Community Standards Bylaw, and Animal Control Bylaw. - d) Investigation of provincial or federal regulations. - 4.
-Costs and resources: - a) Understanding of the impact to City departments, which includes Planning and Development, Municipal Enforcement Services, Infrastructure Management, and Legislative (Legal) Services. - b) Expectation on the cost recovery goals balanced with the financial impacts to the organization.
+5. Costs and resources:

+- a) Understanding of the impact to City departments which includes Planning and Development, Municipal Enforcement Services, Infrastructure Management, and Legislative (Legal) Services. - b) Expectation on the cost recovery goals balanced with the financial impacts to the organization.
 This includes setting application fees, inspection fees and penalties. - c) Although complaints for most City programs are few, there are a number of examples where those few have taken substantial staff time.
 In many cases these deal with neighbors' disputes often related to the interpretation of whether a bylaw has been contravened, and the expected course of action.
-These complaints should be anticipated and factored into work plans and enforcement priorities. - 5.
-Impacts to neighboring citizens: - a) Understanding the impacts to surrounding neighbors.
-Noise, smell, cleanliness and health risks must all be managed in addition to ensuring the hives are well kept and their appearance is managed. - b) What role do neighbors play after an approval is received.
+These often involve substantial legal costs.
+These complaints should be anticipated and factored into work plans and enforcement priorities.

+6. Impacts to neighboring citizens:

+- a) Understanding the impacts to surrounding neighbors.
+Noise, smell, cleanliness and health risks must all by managed in addition to ensuring the coops are well kept and their appearance is managed. - b) What role do neighbors play after an approval is received.